oeryania/hello-world/README.md

 # hello-world

-## github markedown test
+## markdown test

-Hi, my name is *Osama Al-Eryani*.
+Hi, my name is Osama Al-Eryani.

 - I used `git` before, but I never used **github**.

 ---

-Let's see where we will go.
+Let's see where we will *go*.
 1. forward
 2. backward
 3. sideways